-If you have Medicare Part A (including coverage in a Medicare Advantage Plan), you meet the requirement for having health coverage under the Affordable Care Act.
+If you have Medicare Part A (including coverage in a Medicare Advantage Plan), you meet the requirement for having health coverage.
 You'll have to report this on your federal income tax return, and you won't have to pay a penalty for not having health coverage.

-If you have Part A, you may get a Health Coverage form (IRS Form 1095-B) from Medicare by early 2018.
-This form verifies that you had health coverage.
+If you have Part A, you may get a Health Coverage form (IRS Form 1095-B) from Medicare by early 2019.
+This form verifies that you had health coverage in 2018.
 Keep the form for your records.
+Not everyone will get this form.
 If you don't get Form 1095-B, don't worry, you don't need to have it to file your taxes.